tyler71/groupby/Readme.md

   -v, --verbosity
 ```

-## Custom commands
+## Custom Commands
-*groupby* supports custom filters and execution of commands on grouped files.
+*groupby* supports execution of commands on grouped files.
-To assist with this, the following syntax is observed:
+To assist with this, brace expansion of the following syntax is observed:
 ```buildoutcfg
 # filename
 {}   -> /foo/bar/file.ogg